Liberalism in the United States

-Modern liberalism now includes issues such as same-sex marriage, transgender rights, the abolition of capital punishment, reproductive and other women's rights, voting rights for all adult citizens, civil rights, environmental justice and government protection of the right to an adequate standard of living.
-National social services such as equal educational opportunities, access to health care and transportation infrastructure are intended to meet the responsibility to promote the general welfare of all citizens as established by the United States Constitution.

-Some liberals, who call themselves classical liberals, fiscal conservatives or libertarians, endorse fundamental liberal ideals, but they diverge from modern liberal thought, claiming that economic freedom is more important than social equality.
+Modern American liberalism includes issues such as same-sex marriage, transgender rights, the abolition of capital punishment, reproductive rights and other women's rights, voting rights for all adult citizens, civil rights, environmental justice, and government protection of the right to an adequate standard of living.
+National social services, such as equal educational opportunities, access to health care, and transportation infrastructure are intended to meet the responsibility to promote the general welfare of all citizens as established by the United States Constitution.
+Some liberals, who call themselves classical liberals, fiscal conservatives, or libertarians, endorse fundamental liberal ideals but diverge from modern liberal thought on the grounds that economic freedom is more important than social equality.

 History

 18th and 19th century

 The origins of American liberalism are in the political ideals of the Age of Enlightenment.
-The Constitution of the United States of 1787 established the first modern republic, with sovereignty in the people (not in a monarch) and no hereditary ruling aristocracy.
-However, the Constitution limited liberty, in particular by accepting slavery.
-The Founding Fathers recognized the contradiction, but they believed they needed a nation unified enough to survive in the world.
+The Constitution of the United States of 1787 established the first modern republic, with sovereignty in the people (not in a monarch) and no hereditary ruling aristocracy; however, the Constitution limited liberty, in particular by accepting slavery.
+The Founding Fathers recognized the contradiction but believed they needed a nation unified enough to survive in the world.
 During the late 18th and 19th centuries, the United States extended liberty to ever broader classes of people.
 The states abolished many restrictions on voting for white males during the early 19th century.
 The Constitution was amended in 1865 to abolish slavery and in 1870 to extend the vote to black men.